codeigniterpower/codeigniter-login/README.md

 Since version 4.0.0 a main controller do the check work of the sesion at `webappweb/core/CP_Controller.php` that all controllers inherit, so `$this->checksession();` is common functionality and reusable code.

+#### Profiler and debugging

+Debugging is using our profiler, it requires a special view which is not part of the project so it is provided as an extra file in the [vendor](vendor) directory, just take it and put it on the views directory and profiler will work.

+Until version 3.9.9 it can be simply disabled in the controller constructor, since version 4.0.0 it is disabled in the core controller constructor inherited by the other controllers.

 #### Process simple login

 This is the main entry controller, it will load the views of login form page